Wilbert Awdry

 Wilbert Vere Awdry (15 June 1911 – 21 March 1997), often credited as Rev. W. Awdry, was an English Anglican priest, railway enthusiast, and children's author.
-He is best remembered as the creator of Thomas the Tank Engine and several other characters who appeared in his Railway Series.
+He was the creator of Thomas the Tank Engine and several other characters who appeared in his book series, The Railway Series.

 Early life and education

 Wilbert Awdry was born at Ampfield vicarage near Romsey, Hampshire, on 15 June 1911.
 His father was Vere Awdry (1854–1928), the Anglican vicar of Ampfield, and his mother was Lucy Awdry (née Bury; 1884–1965).
-When Wilbert was born his mother Lucy Awdry described her newborn son as a "short but (but perfectly formed) baby who had long fingers. and toes, a 'mouse-face' (with the Awdry chin and ears) and a loud and persistent voice.".
+When Wilbert was born his mother Lucy Awdry described her newborn son as a "short (but perfectly formed) baby who had long fingers. and toes, a 'mouse-face' (with the Awdry chin and ears) and a loud and persistent voice."
 Vere Awdry was the son of judge Sir John Wither Awdry and brother of bishop William Awdry.
 Wilbert was derived from William and Herbert, names of his father's two brothers.
 His younger brother, George, was born on 10 August 1916 and died on 27 October 1994.
 All three of Awdry's older half-siblings from his father's first two marriages died young, the youngest being killed in World War I. As a toddler at Ampfield, he saw his father construct a handmade 40 yd, 2.5 in model railway.
 In 1917, the family moved to Box, in Wiltshire, moving again within Box in 1919 and in 1920, the third house being "Journey's End" (renamed from "Lorne Villa"), which remained the family home until August 1928.